 After the accidental discovery of Penicillin, the directed search for other antibiotics started.
 Especially in the fifties and sixties of the last century many new antibiotics were discovered.
 In these years it was relatively easy and it took a relatively short time to develop a new antibiotic from discovery to approved, marketable drug.
 As a result new antibiotics appeared on the market very frequently (by that time the first signs of antibiotic resistance were neglected and nobody cared as new antibiotics would become available anyhow).
 That has changed thoroughly.
 By now it is much more difficult, it takes more time, it is more costly and, from a financial point of view, it has become much less attractive to discover, develop and market novel antibiotics.
 Meanwhile we need novel antibiotics more than ever.

 Antibiotics can be used to treat bacterial infections like bronchitis, ear infections, sexually transmitted diseases, skin infections, upper respiratory and urinary tract infections.
-In animals antibiotics can be used to treat diseases like mastitis.
+In animals antibiotics can be used to treat mastitis.

 In order to get the antibiotics to their destination (where the bacteria are present), all kinds of smart dosage forms have been developed for both humans and animals: creams for superficial skin infections, capsules or tablets for internal use, injectable antibiotics and infusions and also eye and ear drops.